Exercise Physiologists: Essential Information

 - Abnormal psychology

 Master of Science in Exercise Physiology

+To get an MS in exercise physiology, you must first get a bachelor of exercise physiology.
 A master's degree program in exercise physiology prepares students for careers in health, fitness, athletics and rehabilitation.
 Students spend equal amounts of time in the classroom and in laboratories, working on developing changes to research in fields, such as health and wellness, clinical research and cardiopulmonary rehabilitation.
 They can often choose to complete a thesis or take additional courses to make up the credits that they would otherwise complete with the thesis.
 Examples of program coursework include:

 - Exercise leadership